ls-1N/documentation/developer_manual/digging_deeper/reference.rst

 Register a custom picker component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+On the bakend side, in your `lib/AppInfo/Application.php`, you should listen to the `OCP\\Collaboration\\Reference\\RenderReferenceEvent`.
+In the corresponding listener, you should load the scripts that will register custom picker components.

 You can implement your own picker interface by registering a custom picker component.
 This can be done with the `registerCustomPickerElement` function from `@nextcloud/vue-richtext` (>= 2.1.0-beta.5).